mui/material-ui/docs/data/base/components/button/button.md

 If you provide a non-interactive element such as a `<span>`, the Unstyled Button component will automatically add the necessary accessibility attributes.

-Compare the attributes on the `<span>` in this demo with the Button from the previous demo—try inspecting them both with your brower's dev tools:
+Compare the attributes on the `<span>` in this demo with the Button from the previous demo—try inspecting them both with your browser's dev tools:

 {{"demo": "UnstyledButtonsSpan.js"}}